dbernheisel/dbernheisel.github.io/src/pages/blog/vim-elixir-ls-plug/index.md

 environment variables, so I need to resort to calling it from within vim.
 This really works out though.

-The first `coc#config` is telling coc.nvim in general that there is an avaiable language server for elixir for the `elixir` and `eexlixir` filetypes.
-Lastly, we're going to tell `coc-elixir` to use our own compiled Elixir LS so it doesn't need to go off on its own and try to manage the installationand compilation of ElixirLS.
+The first `coc#config` is telling coc.nvim in general that there is an available language server for the `elixir` and `eexlixir` filetypes.
+Lastly, we're going to tell `coc-elixir` to use our own compiled ElixirLS so it doesn't need to go off on its own and try to manage the installation and compilation of ElixirLS.

 ======